 After Adam and Eve had eaten the forbidden fruit, the Creator God gave a prophecy about the termination of Satan's existence:

 "And I will put enmity [separation] between you and the woman, and between your seed and her seed; it shall bruise your head, and you shall bruise his heel" (Gen.3:15 KJV).
 Note, the woman's seed is a reference to Christ.

-The Hebrew word for 'bruise' is 'shoof', which means 'to crush' or 'strike at'.
-Because Satan is referred to as a serpent, it makes sense that Satan is the serpent that would try to destroy the Savior.
+The English word bruise in verse 15 is translated from the Hebrew shoof, which means to crush or strike at.
+Because Satan is referred to as a serpent, it makes sense that Satan is the serpent who would try to destroy the Savior.